 Types of Risk

 While flying or preparing the flight we must evaluate the risks involved and try to minimize them.
 With each type of risk we encounter we must take a decision.
-Below a list of risks and how to deal with it.
+Below you will find a list of risks and how to deal with each of them.

 Assessing this risk can be best done during the preflight phase on the ground.
 The walk around is the place to assess the airworthiness of the aircraft.
 If it is airworthy then we have reduced this risk.
 Another factor is fuel on board, this can become a risk factor later on in the flight when the weather changes adversely.
 Higher winds aloft than expected/predicted will make fuel a factor to be analyzed by the pilot.